Volumetric Rendering with Baked Quadrature Fields: Supplementary Material

 \subsection{Architecture design}

 We implement a quadrature field using the hash grid with an MLP with two hidden layers, each of width 16.
 The input coordinates are not only input to the hash grid but also concatenated with the output of the hash grid.
 We use Exponential Linear Units~\cite{elu2015} in the MLP which allows double derivatives used to supervise our quadrature field.
-For synthetic experiments, we use the hash grid with a maximum resolution of 512, minimum resolution of 16 and codebook size of $2^{30}$.
+The experiments on NeRF synthetic and Shelly dataset are done with the hash grid with a maximum resolution of 512, minimum resolution of 16 and codebook size of $2^{30}$.
 For the real dataset, we use the hash grid with a maximum resolution of 4096, a minimum resolution of 16 and a codebook size of $2^{25}$.
 We use a similar architecture design to implement our deformation network, except we use relu non-linearity in the MLP.
 The choice of these parameters is dependent on available GPU memory and validation performance.